Planning a Pregnancy? Our fertility expert weighs in with top tips.

 Schedule Appointment

-The Dr. Maura Practice’s fertility expert Dr. Shannon Cavanaugh shares her top five non-negotiables.
+Flora Naturopathics’ fertility expert Dr. Shannon Iselin (Cavanaugh) shares her top five non-negotiables.

 There is such a wealth of information to be had from functional labs to help optimize fertility: Adrenal Stress Profile, Advanced Nutrient Evaluation (which is excellent at giving us a lens into egg health), Food Sensitivity Testing, Comprehensive Stool Analysis and Dutch Hormones Comprehensive Hormone Testing and Cycle Map (which tells us what your hormones are doing throughout the entire month!).

 Reliably determine your fertile window.
-Cycle tracking is an art-form and can take a few cycles to really feel confident about.
+Cycle tracking is an art form and can take a few cycles to feel confident about.
 I recommend patients stick to the basics and use basal body temperature, ovulation prediction kits, and track their cervical mucus.
 Using all three of these methods will give you the most accurate fertile window.
-To make basal body temperature tracking easier and more reliable I recommend devices like Temp Drop arm band, the Ava wristband, and the Oura ring.
-Check out my detailed cycle tracking guide here.
+To make basal body temperature tracking easier and more reliable, I recommend devices like the Temp Drop arm band, the Ava wristband, and the Oura ring.

-The time before conception is a special, and crucial, time — reach out to us if you’d like to work with us on a personalized approach to your own journey to pregnancy.
+The time before conception is special and crucial.
+Reach out to us if you’d like to work with us on a personalized approach to your journey to planning a pregnancy.

 Search